nithinkr1shna/nithinkr1shna.github.io/_posts/2017-04-18-concurrency-in-erlang.markdown

 tags: [erlang]
 ---

-<center>"In computer science, concurrency is the decomposability property of a program, algorithm, or problem into order-independent or partially-ordered components or units
-." -concurrency as defined by wikipedia.</center>
+*"In computer science, concurrency is the decomposability property of a program, algorithm, or problem into order-independent or partially-ordered components or units." -concurrency as defined by wikipedia.*